 - Confirm who's expected to pay it and what happens if you don’t.

 For more information on living in London apartments check out our essential guide to living in London apartments.

 What is council tax?

 Local authorities annually set the amount of the levy (the tax bill) for each band.
-This money paid by residents goes towards funding services in the local community.

 What are council tax bands?